A Glass, and Darkly

 The outside noise rose when the door opened, then dropped off again when it closed.
 Jeff didn’t turn to look at whoever just entered the tent.
 Mickey Kasperson lowered himself into a seat and sat silently next to Jeff.

 “When’s the plane leaving for Dover?”
 Mickey asked after a few minutes of silence.
-All US war dead are received at Dover Air Force Base’s Center for Mortuary Affairs before being released for internment.
+Dover Air Force Base’s Center for Mortuary Affairs receives all US war dead before they are released for internment.

 “This afternoon,” Jeff answered in a monotone.
 Silence wrapped itself around the room and those in it again.